jamesondh/defidle/docs/SPEC.md

 See `question-templates.md` for the template catalog.

-**Current templates:** P1-P6 (protocol) and C1-C6 (chain) — 12 templates total.
+**Current templates:** P1-P15 (protocol) and C1-C9 (chain) — 24 templates total.

-**Planned templates:** P7-P12 (protocol) and C7-C9 (chain) — 9 additional templates covering:
-- Category identification, chain membership, top chain name, TVL bands, fees trends, DEX volume trends (protocols)
-- Chain TVL bands, 30d direction, distance from ATH (chains)
+**Single-chain friendly templates (P13-P15):** These templates work well for protocols deployed on only one chain, reducing FALLBACK frequency:
+- P13: TVL Rank Comparison — compare to similar protocols by TVL
+- P14: Category Leader — compare within the same category
+- P15: Recent TVL Direction — simple trend question with minimal data requirements

 ### 3a.
 LLM Configuration